luiscosio/synthetic-image-detection/README.md

 The required python packages can be installed via the command line by moving to the project folder, creating a new virtual environment, and downloading the packages marked in the [requirements](requirements.txt) file.
-The example virtual environment activation script is for Windows OS.
+The example virtual environment activation script is for Bash.
 ```
 $ cd ./synthetic-image-detection
 $ python -m venv venv